pedromlsreis/quantive/docs/security/encryption.md

 7. Zero(password)
 ```

-If step 3 returns no row, the user is in the legacy plaintext state (pre-#33).
-Trigger migration flow (§11).
+If step 3 returns no row, treat as an error and abort the load.
+Pre-#33 plaintext users were all migrated during the rollout window (§11); a missing `user_keys` row today indicates a signup race condition, a partial account-creation failure, or a manual intervention — none of which the client should silently "recover" by falling back to plaintext.

 ### 8.4 Recovery (forgotten password)